The following tools are not included in your kit. Have them on hand before starting Step 1.

 Also check — shoulder bolt over-tightened: Excessive torque on the shoulder bolt clamps the bearing inner races together, preventing free rotation.
 Back the bolt out ¼ turn at a time and test paddle movement after each adjustment until both paddles pivot freely.

-← Return to Steps 10–11Symptom: Running a fingertip across the trimmed jack terminals reveals a point or protrusion above the lid surface.
+← Return to Step 14Symptom: Running a fingertip across the trimmed jack terminals reveals a point or protrusion above the lid surface.

 Most likely cause — wrong cutter type: Standard diagonal cutters leave a pointed stub on the remaining wire because both jaw faces are angled.
 Flush cut wire cutters have one completely flat jaw face, producing a clean perpendicular cut with no stub.
 Re-trim using flush cutters.